Finslerian wormhole solution in the framework of modified gravity

 \section{Appendix}

-We constructed embedded 2-D and 3-D diagrams for the shape function Eq. (\ref{Eq.52}) for better visualisation of the wormhole.
-We used an equatorial plane $\theta=\frac{\pi}{2}$ at a fixed time or $t=$constant, and $\eta=1$, from these conditions Eq. (\ref{Eq.27}) reduce into the form
+We constructed embedded 2-D and 3-D diagrams for the shape function equation (\ref{eq.52}) for better visualisation of the wormhole.
+We used an equatorial plane $\theta=\frac{\pi}{2}$ at a fixed time or $t=$constant, and $\eta=1$, from these conditions equation (\ref{eq.27}) reduce into the form

 The above equation is represent in cylindrical coordinates as